godotengine/godot-docs/about/faq.rst

 ------------------------------------------------------------------------------

-No, the aim of Godot is to create a complete open source engine licensed under MIT, so you have complete control about over single piece of it.
+No, the aim of Godot is to create a complete open source engine licensed under MIT, so you have complete control over every single piece of it.
 Open versions of functionality or features from such SDKs may be eventually added though.